-a copycat French's fried onions recipe made gluten-free, baked to perfection, and unbelievably crispy.
-Our gluten-free fried onions are perfect for topping your green bean casserole, salads, or burgers.
+A gluten-free copycat French's fried onions recipe that is baked to perfection and unbelievably crispy.
+My gluten-free fried onions are perfect for topping your gluten-free green bean casserole, salads, or burgers.
 But we even like them on their own for the easiest gluten-free shoestring onion rings ever!

 This post may include affiliate links.
 Please read my disclosure policy.